b-klaus/htm_course_2016/draft_detailled_protocol_and_booklet_description.md

 In this tutorial we will first introduce the concept of "tidy data", which provides a practically useful way of organizing big datasets, and show how to turn the initial data into a "tidy" representation.
-We will then demonstrate how to perform large-scale visualization of the screen results, and how to apply this to explore patterns in the data.
+You will learn how to make informative large-scale visualizations of the screen results, and how to apply these to explore patterns in the data.
-Methods such as principal component analysis (PCA) and clustering will be employed, and the participants will be introduced to the advanced graphical capabilities of R.
+Methods such as principal component analysis (PCA) and clustering will be employed, and you will be introduced to the advanced graphical capabilities of R.

-We will work on the cell classification results from practical P10, so this tutorial will lead the way to hit calling strategies and comprehensive downstream analysis.
+You will work on the cell classification results from practical P10, so this tutorial will lead the way to hit calling strategies and comprehensive downstream analysis.
 All analyses will be performed in open source R/Bioconductor software.